Used Audi A6 cars for sale

 Actually, once you’ve sat in an A6 you might not feel the need to trade up to an A8, given that the cabin is beautifully made and there’s plenty of space, not to mention more than a few high-tech features.

 That cabin works really well, with exceptionally high levels of quality and comfort in the front.
-The combo of polished black and aluminium surfaces make it look like an executive boardroom — it only lacks the flip-chart and the little bottles of water.
 It might be well made, but it can look and feel a bit cold and hard-edged, unless you find one with optional pale leather trim.

 One issue is that no matter which engine you picked, quite a lot of the A6’s more high-tech features remained on an expensive options list — including adaptive cruise control, and rear-wheel steering.